Id405/CDL/content/_index.md

 # Get Involved!

 If you are a West Valley High School student, we'd love to see you at our regular meetings.
-Meetings are every Tuesday, during lunch in Ms. Galloway's room, room 115.
+Meetings are every Monday and Tuesday, during lunch in Ms. Galloway's room, room 115.